-1) Minimum project size and frontage on public road: 10 acres with a minimum of 30 feet of frontage on a public road either by fee simple ownership or by exclusive easement.
+- Minimum project size and frontage on a public road: 10 acres with a minimum of 30 feet of frontage on a public road either by fee simple ownership or by the exclusive easement.

-2) There shall be no more than two farmhouse cluster developments permitted per tract as that tract existed on February 18, 2003.
+- There shall be no more than two farmhouse cluster developments permitted per tract.

-3) Private drives shall be paved in accordance with the Town of Huntersville construction standards.
+- Private drives shall be paved in accordance with the Town of Huntersville construction standards.
 The private street right-of-way or easement shall be of sufficient width to accommodate drainage/water quality treatment associated with the private drive.
-Gates are prohibited for farmhouse cluster private drives Further, the recorded easement shall have at least 30’ of frontage on a public street.
+Further, the recorded easement shall have at least 30’ of frontage on a public street.
 In the event two farmhouse clusters are established, the private drive serving those farmhouse clusters may be connected provided:

-b.
-Where feasible, there shall be two means of ingress and egress into the combined farmhouse cluster development.
-Only in the event the original tract does not have the adequate frontage on a public road to obtain two driveway permits would one private drive be allowed to serve the combined farmhouse cluster development;
+- Where feasible, there shall be two means of ingress and egress into the combined farmhouse cluster development.
+Only in the event, the original tract does not have the adequate frontage on a public road to obtain two driveway permits would one private drive be allowed to serve the combined farmhouse cluster development;

-11) A Farmhouse Cluster requires an approved Farmhouse Cluster subdivision plan, according to the requirements of the Huntersville Subdivision Ordinance including approval by the Town Board and shall meet all other requirements for review and approval, which may include preliminary plan approval prior to approval of a final plat.
+- A Farmhouse Cluster requires an approved Farmhouse Cluster subdivision plan, according to the requirements of the Huntersville Subdivision Ordinance including approval by the Town Board and shall meet all other requirements for review and approval, which may include preliminary plan approval prior to the approval of a final plat.

 f) Special Requirements: Conservation Subdivisions